List of Farm to Market Roads in Texas (400–499): FM 493

 Farm to Market Road 493 (FM 493) is 30 mi in length and is located in Hidalgo County.
-It begins at the Donna–Río Bravo International Bridge where state maintenance begins.
+Its southern terminus is at the Donna Texas Port of Entry, which provides access to the Donna–Río Bravo International Bridge.
 Starting out as a four-lane divided highway, the road heads east then turns to the north intersecting US 281.
 North of here, the road narrows to two lanes and travels through agricultural land.
 Before entering the city of Donna, the number of residential complexes surrounding the road increases.
 Inside the city, the road widens to four lanes again (but undivided) surrounded by residential neighborhoods.
 After crossing US 83 Bus., the road heads through a commercial district in the city.
 North of its interchange with I-2 and US 83, the road remains four lanes wide and passes through a mix of residences and farm lane.
 The road narrows to two lanes before curving to due north.

 In the census designated place of La Blanca, the road crosses SH 107.
 The mix of houses and farms is still present as the road passes FM 1925 and has a short concurrency with FM 2812.
 Residences dwindle north of the concurrency except when FM 493 reaches the community of Hargill where it intersects FM 490 in the town center.
 The road comes to an end at SH 186 near tracts of the Lower Rio Grande Valley National Wildlife Refuge and the Willacy County line.

 FM 493 was created on June 26, 1945, as a road connecting Donna with Run School, about 7+1/2 mi south of the city.
 On December 14, 1956, the road was expanded northward on a new alignment of the road to US 83.
 On January 21, 1957, the road was extended northward to Hargill at FM 490, replacing FM 890.
 A 3.4 mi extension of the road to SH 186 north of Hargill occurred on September 27, 1960.